Media Guide

 Priorities

-In an aircraft emergency at either of the airports, the First Priority Goes To The Safety Of Those Involved In The Accident.
+In an aircraft emergency at either airport, the First Priority Is the Safety Of Those Involved In The Accident.

 Once all passengers, crew, and other possible victims on the ground have been evacuated, Firefighting Operations assume top priority.